Riding Predictably: Thinking Like A Motorist Can Help Prevent Virginia And D.C. Bicycling Accidents

 Every form of transportation has its own set of very standard, strict rules.
 If it did not, everything would be chaos.
-Some, like trains, are quite simple—rails, switches, and dispatchers make sure that trains “stay the course.”
+Some, like trains, are quite simple — rails, switches, and dispatchers make sure that trains “stay the course.”
 Air travel gets even more complicated.
-A complex set of rules, onboard collision alert systems, and thousands of air traffic controllers ensure that every plane at busy airports remain a safe distance apart.
+A complex set of rules, onboard collision alert systems, and thousands of air traffic controllers ensure that every plane at busy airports remains a safe distance apart.
 At smaller, uncontrolled air fields, pilots are expected to follow standard patterns while constantly updating other pilots on their intentions and current positions.

 Say, for instance, you are driving down the road and looking to turn right.
 As a cyclist yourself, you check your mirrors for any cyclists who may be approaching you from behind in the bicycle lane or even on the sidewalk (because you know that not every cyclist is a real “pro” yet).
 As you start your right turn, a cyclist riding against traffic goes through the crosswalk and you narrowly avoid hitting him.